Eph97/Math320/README.md

 This repository contains a collection of lecture notes for Yale's measure theory and integration class (Math 320).

-These lecture notes will be collected throughout the semester by Ephraim Sutherland and Joshua Park.We are both currently Research assistants at the Tobin Center with Jason Abaluck.
+These lecture notes will be collected throughout the semester by Ephraim Sutherland and Joshua Park.